daviddetorres/hipster-metrics-with-prometheus/README.md

 kubectl port-forward $(kubectl get pods --selector=app=grafana -n monitoring --output=jsonpath="{.items..metadata.name}") -n monitoring 3000
 ```

-Prometheus Operator has some configuration for Grafana that make available a set of ready-to-use dachboards with the most important cases of use.
+Prometheus Operator has some configurations for Grafana that make available a set of ready-to-use dachboards with the most important cases of use.
 In this case, Sam is lucky to find a dashboard with almost all the information that she was wanting to see from the node:

 ![Node dashboard](resources/node-dashboard.png "Dashboard for the node metrics")

 Just adding a new panel to see the total usage of the CPU would be great.
-All Sam has to do is to create a new dashboard copying the node one and add new panel.
-To correctly configure the visualization she has to choose a correct kind of panel (there are many options depending on the kind of data and usage that we need), and the promQL sentence that we used before in the Prometheus front-end interface.
+All that Sam has to do is to create a new dashboard copying the node one and add new panel.
+To correctly configure the visualization she has to choose a adequate kind of panel (there are many options depending on the kind of data and usage that we need), and the promQL sentence that we used before in the Prometheus front-end interface.

 ![Adding a new panel](resources/new-panel.png "Adding a new panel to the Grafana dashboard")

-After adding the new panel, the panels can be moved and arrange visually until getting the layout that she likes most.
+After adding the new panel, the panels can be moved and arranged visually until getting the layout that she likes most.

 ![Dashboard modified](resources/dashboard-modified.png "Dashboard for the node metrics with new panel")

 Finally, Sam also creates another dashboard with panels showing the state (1 for up, 0 for down) of the diferent services of the kubernetes cluster: the Api Server, Scheduler, Admission Controller and the Etcd database.
-This makes her easier to see the general state of the cluster and check that they are all up and running.
+This makes it easier for her to see the general state of the cluster and check that they are all up and running.

 # Alerting when something goes wrong
-At this point, Sam is quite better that in the beginning of the story, but now she is checking her phone every 5 minutes to see the Grafana dashboards that she just configured in the cluster, not only because she likes the well-defined fancy-colored widgets over dark background, but just to get sure that everything goes on working as it should.
+At this point, Sam is quite better that in the beginning of the story, but now she is checking her phone every 5 minutes to see the Grafana dashboards that she just configured in the cluster, not only because she likes the well-defined fancy-colored widgets over dark background, but just to be sure that everything goes on working as it should.

-Fortunately for her (and for everyone in a similar position), Prometheus itself cannot send notifications when something happens, but comes with an integrated way to alert another service that comes with the helm Prometheus Operator installation, the Alert Manager.
+Fortunately for her (and for everyone in a similar position), Prometheus itself cannot send notifications when something happens, but comes with an integrated way to alert another service that comes with the helm installation of Prometheus Operator: the Alert Manager.

-Sam, in order to notify someone when the node of the cluster is about to get stalled for reaching the limit of memory, CPU, disk available, etc. there are two things that need to be configured.
-The first one is a rule in Prometheus that will push the alert to the Alert Manager.
+Sam needs to configure just two things, in order to notify someone when the node of the cluster is about to get stalled for reaching the limit of memory, CPU, disk available, etc. The first one is a rule in Prometheus that will push the alert to the Alert Manager.

 In a standard configuration of Prometheus, these rules are integrated either in the configuration file of Prometheus or in other specific files of rules.
-But, as happened in the case of the scraping endpoint, Prometheus Operator also defines CRDs for the rules, making them easier to write, maintain and deploy.
+But, as happened in the case of the scraping endpoints, Prometheus Operator also defines CRDs for the rules, making them easier to write, maintain and deploy.
 We can list the Prometheus Rules that we have in our cluster like this:

 ```
 kubectl get prometheusrules -n monitoring